 - I have two kids and a wife I spend my most enjoyable time with.
 And shockingly we spend more time together than we ever did before.
 Tonight the weather was beautiful; we went for a walk with the kids and got ice cream after dinner.

 Maybe you think I am telling you all of this to brag.
 I am not.

 I am telling you this to prove a point.

-You can do so much more than you think if you are passionate about and love what you are doing.
+You can do so much more than you think if you are inspired, passionate, and love what you are doing.

 So my hope for you is that you find the courage to pursue your passions instead of pursuing things that drain you.
 Because if you can pursue that, you will never need a productivity hack again.